 Then they pump it to our homes and when we go to the kitchen tap and get a glass of water and what have you got?
 A glass of water and all the molecules are locked up together.
 When you drink it, you can't absorb it half of it because the molecular structure is too large, and that is why we are half dehydrated most the time.

-Hence, we use the Home Edge or a Grander unit.
+Hence, we use the Grander unit.
 These are great little devices that break up the molecular structure making the water more structured similar to how water flows in nature.
 Your garden will love it too.

-Install the Home Edge or Grander Unit After The Water Filter If You Have a Limetron!
+Install the Grander Unit After The Water Filter If You Have a Limetron!

 If you don’t have a Limetron, install the structured water unit before the whole house water filter.